satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Discussion\ :sup:``[v] <#cmnt22>`_`\

 The review process is extremely complex.
-When one reviews a paper, there are considerations of content, correctness, relevance, presentation, culture, and audience.
+When one reviews a paper, there are considerations of content, relevance, presentation,

+clarity, lucidity, completeness, coherence, non-triviality, timeliness, novelty, sufficient citations,

+validity, as well as readership.

 The code parallel might also be helpful here, insofar as code has ancillary metrics of format and correctness.